XenonyxBlaze/attendanceapp/README.md

 ## 📝 Project Description

 The VIT Bhopal Hostel Attendance Integrator streamlines the attendance management process by effectively combining biometric turnstile data with the university's student-staff portal.
-The system is designed to handle large volumes of data efficiently, providing real-time attendance updates and ensuring accurate records.
+The system is designed to handle large volumes of data efficiently, providing real-time attendance Uploads and ensuring accurate records.
 This project also undertakes the concepts of data analysis and processing in order to ease up human-oriented tasks.

 ## ⚙️ Technologies Used